 Sue oversees all of Consumer’s operations including publishing the magazine and our website, and the increasingly important contracts business.
 She is also the public face of the organisation.
-Sue is a director of the Banking Ombudsman Scheme, an alternate on the Electricity and Gas Complaints Commission and a member of the Electricity Authority Retail Advisory group.
+Sue is a director of the Banking Ombudsman Scheme, a member of the Online Media Standards Authority and a member of the Electricity Authority Retail Advisory group.

-Mark joined Consumer in early 2010.
-He is responsible for financial management and reporting, including budgeting, forecasting, statutory reporting and internal reports for the management team and the board.
-Mark also looks after our member database and manages insurance, payroll, investments, contracts and audit functions.
+Julie joined Consumer in July 2015.
+She is responsible for financial management and reporting, including budgeting, forecasting, statutory reporting and internal reports for the management team and the board.
+Julie also looks after our member database and manages insurance, payroll, investments, contracts and audit functions.

 General Manager – Business

 Derek joined Consumer in April 2015 to continue his successful career in the field of endorsement marketing.
 Derek also has significant experience in the Banking and Finance sector having spent many years in that industry, including two years at the Commerce Commission dealing with CCCFA and FTA legislation.
 Derek heads up the Consumer Trusted and Consumer Recommends programmes for Consumer, as well as the Top Brand and People’s Choice accreditations.
 This includes having a high level of interaction with businesses to help them make the most of endorsements and promote exceptional customer experiences.

 Derek is passionate about the impact endorsements have on both consumers and businesses.